Dr Tina Noutsos

 Tina has clinical research interests in critical bleeding, blood transfusion, thrombotic microangiopathies, global and Indigenous health.
 Her research with the Australian Snakebite Project on snakebite-associated thrombotic microangiopathy has established the global epidemiology, diagnostic criteria, effectiveness of treatments, and long-term outcomes of this important complication of snakebite.

 Tina is a chief investigator on a National Blood Authority research grant investigating blood transfusion outcomes in First Nations people admitted to intensive care, and women and babies during childbirth across the NT, together with NT patients referred to South Australia for heart surgery.
 She has recently joined the Blood Synergy Group, an NHMRC-funded program of research focused on addressing Australia’s national transfusion priorities.
-Tina also supervises research projects on immune related blood conditions which disproportionately affect Indigenous Territorians: Antiphospholipid Antibody Syndrome and Immune Thrombocytopenic Purpura.
+Tina also supervises research projects on immune related blood conditions which disproportionately affect First Nations Territorians: Antiphospholipid Antibody Syndrome and Immune Thrombocytopenic Purpura.

 Tina has a solid foundation in medical education and leadership and was previously Director of the Flinders University Doctor of Medicine (2017-2020), the NT Medical Program Course Director (2015-2020), and acting Associate Dean for Flinders NT (2016).